Today’s Text: John 1:14

 The Nativity as recorded by the apostle Luke is so familiar many Christians can recite it from memory.

 “And she brought forth her firstborn Son, and wrapped Him in swaddling cloths, and laid Him in a manger, because there was no room for them in the inn” (Lk.
 2:7).

-If the baby in the manger were just another mortal, there would be little of significance to remember year after year.
-Even today, the number of babies entering the world via the sterile environment of a hospital is relatively small.
-Had the infant in the manger been nothing more than the offspring of poverty-stricken parents, there would be no reason to take particular notice.
+Please understand.
+If the baby in the manger had been just another mortal, there would be little of significance to remember about the birth year after year.
+Babies born under adverse circumstances are not uncommon.
+The number entering the world via the sterile environment of a hospital is relatively small even today, much less 2,000 years ago.

-© Charles E. McCracken 2016, devotional comments only.
+Copyright © Charles E. McCracken 2016, devotional comments only.
 Repost/Reprint with permission from the author via Contact Form under ABOUT.
 Scripture taken from the New King James Version®.
 Copyright © 1982 by Thomas Nelson.
 Used by permission.
 All rights reserved.
+(Emphasis added.)

-Categories: GROW Through the 25 Days of Christmas
+Categories: Walking Through the Days of Christmas